 5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
+How ambitious is your institution's plan to reduce its own carbon footprint?

-The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points)

-- The institution/medical school has a written and approved plan to achieve carbon neutrality by 3 2040 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created 1 a plan to reach that goal or the plan is inadequate The institution/medical school does not meet any of the requirements listed above Score explanation: KIIT University has written, approved and successfully implemented plans to keep its carbon emissions in line with GHG's Protocol Corporate Standard and attain carbon neutrality, set in motion from 2014.
+The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points)

+The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point)

+The institution/medical school does not meet any of the requirements listed above (0 points)

+Score explanation: KIIT University has written, approved and successfully implemented plans to keep its carbon emissions in line with GHG's Protocol Corporate Standard and attain carbon neutrality, set in motion from 2014.

 KIIT University's Sustainability/Climate Action Policy, is a blueprint that embodies its commitment to combating climate change and fostering sustainability throughout our institution.
 This policy encompasses a diverse range of key areas, including environmental stewardship, energy efficiency, sustainable transportation, education and awareness, collaboration and partnerships, monitoring and reporting.
 At the heart of its efforts lies the ambitious goal of achieving carbon neutrality by 2050.

-More information at https://sustainability.kiit.ac.in/climate-plan/ - 5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
+More information at https://sustainability.kiit.ac.in/climate-plan/

+5.3.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?

-3 Yes medical school buildings are 100% powered by renewable energy
+Yes institution buildings are 100% powered by renewable energy.
+(3 points)

-2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points)

-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point)

-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points)